 Is there a trailer?

 Yes!
-The first trailer for the third season landed at the start of July and it contains plenty of hints about where the show is going, including some tantalizing face offs between Logan Roy and his son Kendall.
+The third season's first trailer landed at the start of July and it contained plenty of hints about where the show is going, including some tantalizing face-offs between Logan Roy and his son Kendall.
 Fingers crossed for poor Greg!

-Now, one month ahead of the season three premiere, HBO has released its official trailer for season three.
-In addition to the most in depth look at the Roy machinations, we also get our first look at Adrien Brody and Alexander Skarsgard.
+We then got the official trailer for Succession season three just one month ahead of the show's return on HBO.
+In addition to the most in-depth look at the Roy machinations, this trailer also gave us our first look at Adrien Brody and Alexander Skarsgard.

 Thank you for signing up to Whattowatch.
 You will receive a verification email shortly.